Section 195 of TDS

 - If Tax is deducted but not deposited on time, interest at 1.5% per month or part of the month will be charged from the deduction date to the deposit date.

-- If Tax is deducted but not paid, a penalty of the TDS amount will be applied.
+- If Tax is deducted but not paid, a penalty equal to the TDS amount will be applicable.

 Conclusion